FOREX-North Korea nerves knock dollar against yen

 It surged to its strongest in 15 days on Wednesday, but has since slipped around 1 percent.

-The euro inched up 0.2 percent to $1.1962, with traders not seeing Sunday’s German elections as a risk.
+The euro climbed half a percent to $1.1992 and was also up 0.1 percent for the week, with traders not seeing Sunday’s German elections as a risk.
 Chancellor Angela Merkel is widely expected to win a fourth term in power.

-Sterling was treading water against the dollar, with a key speech on Brexit by Prime Minister Theresa May later in the day in focus for traders.
-(Reporting by Jemima Kelly; Additional reporting by Lisa Twaronite; editing by Gareth Jones)
+Reporting by Jemima Kelly; Additional reporting by Lisa Twaronite; editing by Ralph Boulton